kurtosis-tech/kurtosis/core/tutorials/getting-started.md

 }
 ```

 Note the service "dependencies" that show up above.
-Kurtosis knows that some services will depend on others, and gives the developer the option to modify a service's files and start command based on other existing services in the network.
+Kurtosis knows that some services will depend on others, and gives the developer the option to modify a service's files and start command based on other preexisting services in the network.
 We'll see how to declare these dependencies later.

 Since a Docker container being up doesn't mean that the service inside is available and since we don't want to run a test against a network of services that are still starting up, the last piece we need for our service is a way to tell Kurtosis when the service is actually available for use.
 We'll therefore implement the [ServiceAvailabilityCheckerCore](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/services/service_availability_checker_core.go) interface like so: